Each spring, we ask our seniors a few questions about their experience at Wheaton Academy. This is what students from the Class of 2026 had to say.

 Annika has been a four-year member of the Varsity Girls Soccer team and will continue her athletic career playing Soccer at Wheaton College.
 She also served as a Teaching Assistant in the front office, contributing to the daily life of the school community.

-Because tuition only covers a portion of the cost of a Wheaton Academy student’s experience, your gift to the Warrior Fund is vital!
+Because tuition only covers a portion of the cost of a Wheaton Academy student’s experience, your ongoing gift to the Warrior Fund is vital!
 Your generosity sustains expansive and transformative opportunities ranging from the classroom to the stage and the athletic field, so that we are able to remain fully committed to educating the whole person—heart, mind, soul, and strength (Luke 10:27).

 Luke Brock